cesargmm/ansible-role-tui/README.md

 -------------------------------------------------
 ```

-This role customizes a welcome message when accessing via SSH to your machine.
+This role creates a welcome message when accessing via SSH to your machine, displaying a Pokémon text image and
+information about your system.

 > [!WARNING]
 > This role override your current .profile file as well as your /etc/update-motd.d/ directory.
 If you don't want to lose
-> your current configuration, please
-> make a backup of your current files.
+> your current configuration, please make a backup of your current files.

 ## Requirements